zeketx/stash/README.md

 # ytdl - YouTube Downloader

-A feature-rich YouTube downloader with both CLI and TUI interfaces, built in Rust.
+A YouTube downloader with both CLI and TUI interfaces, built in Rust.
 Download videos, playlists, and manage your download history with ease.

 ## Features

-- 🎨 **Beautiful TUI** - Interactive terminal interface with animations
+- 🎨 **TUI** - Terminal interface
 - 📦 **Batch Downloads** - Download multiple videos concurrently
 - 📝 **History Tracking** - Keep track of all your downloads
 - 📋 **Clipboard Support** - Auto-detect YouTube URLs from clipboard